supriyarani-dhal/Tickle-Me/README.md

 React email - React Email is a framework for building and sending email templates using React components.it can integrat with existing React or Node.js applications or email sending platforms like Resend, Mailchimp, or SendGrid.

 Auth.js - Auth.js (formerly known as NextAuth.js) is a popular authentication library designed for Next.js applications, but it can also be used with other frameworks.

+openai vercel sdk - The Vercel OpenAI SDK is a software development kit provided by Vercel that simplifies the integration of OpenAI's API into applications hosted on the Vercel platform.
+It allows developers to easily leverage OpenAI's language models, such as GPT, for various tasks like generating text, answering questions, and building conversational agents.

+shadcn ui - This is NOT a component library(you don't have to install any packages or dependencies from npm).
+It's a collection of re-usable components that you can copy and paste into your apps.

+usehooks-ts = useHooks(🔥).ts is a React hooks library, written in Typescript and easy to use.It is fully tree-shakable (using the ESM version), meaning that you only import the hooks you need, and the rest will be removed from your bundle making the cost of using this library negligible.

+react-hook-form - react-hook-form is a popular library for managing forms in React applications.
+It simplifies the process of handling form validation, submission, and managing form state without needing to rely heavily on component re-renders.